 Unit aim (s) This unit covers obtaining arterial blood

 samples by arterial puncture.
 This would

-normally be an investigative procedure, and
+normally be an investigative procedure,

+and may be performed in healthcare

+Title: D/616/5213 Provide support for

+individuals with communication and

+interaction difficulties

+Level: 3

+Credit Value: 5

+GLH: 39

+Learning Outcomes Assessment Criteria

-Title: D/616/5213 Provide support for individuals with communication and interaction difficulties Level: 3 Credit Value: 5 GLH: 39 TQT: 50 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand current legislation, national guidelines, policies, protocols and good practice related to supporting individuals with communication and interaction difficulties 1.1 Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines which inform own role 2.
-Understand roles and responsibilities of those supporting individuals with communication and interaction difficulties 2.1 Describe the roles and responsibilities of relevant others within own work environment 2.2 Describe the roles and responsibilities of others external to own work environment 3.
-Understand normal and impaired communication 3.1 Explain the differences between normal communication and that of individuals with communication disorders 3.2 Identify the role of communication in developing self-esteem and expression 3.3 Describe how emotional and physical factors can affect communication and how these may be minimised or overcome 3.4 Explain the relationship between different communication impairments relevant to own role 3.5 Describe the communication impairments and disorders encountered in own role and the effects these have on: social interaction learning physical health
+The learner will: The learner can:

+Understand current legislation, national guidelines, policies, protocols and good practice related to supporting individuals with communication and interaction difficulties 1.1 Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines which inform own role

+2. Understand roles and responsibilities of those supporting individuals with communication and interaction difficulties 2.1 Describe the roles and responsibilities of relevant others within own work environment 2.2 Describe the roles and responsibilities of others external to own work environment

+3. Understand normal and impaired communication 3.1 Explain the differences between normal communication and that of individuals with communication disorders 3.2 Identify the role of communication in developing self-esteem and expression 3.3 Describe how emotional and physical factors can affect communication and how these may be minimised or overcome 3.4 Explain the relationship between different communication impairments relevant to own role 3.5 Describe the communication impairments and disorders encountered in own role and the effects these have on: social interaction learning physical health environment
-mental health

-4. Understand methods of interacting with individuals with communication 4.1 environment Explain how to adapt vocabulary to meet the needs of individuals with
+4. Understand methods of interacting with individuals with communication difficulties 4.1 Explain how to adapt vocabulary to meet the needs of individuals with communication difficulties

-difficulties communication difficulties

 4.2 Describe visual and auditory teaching

-approaches

-4.3 Explain the importance of recognising
+approaches4.3 Explain the importance of recognising

 how different cultures, upbringing and

-home circumstances can affect communication
+home circumstances can affect

-44 Explain the use of
+communication 4.4 Explain the use of

 educational/behaviour support plans

-5. Be able to support individuals with 5.1 Obtain information about the
+5. Be able to support individuals with 5.1 Obtain information about the individual's

-communication and interaction individual's competence in

-difficulties to carry out learning tasks communication and the therapist's

-and activities planned learning tasks and
+communication and interaction difficulties to carry out learning tasks competence in communication and the therapist's planned learning tasks and

-F 3 activities

-5.2 Organise the environment and
+and activities activities 5.2 Organise the environment and

-equipment to facilitate participation in planned learning tasks and activities
+equipment to facilitate participation in

+planned learning tasks and activities

 5.3 Use modes of communication to

-encourage and assist the individual to

-participate in learning tasks and
+encourage and assist the individual to participate in learning tasks and

 activities

-5.4 Assist the individual to use augmented
+5.4 Assist the individual to use augmented and alternative means of

-and alternative means of communication
+communication

-6. Be able to support individuals with 6.1 Encourage the individual to converse

-0. communication and interaction 0.1 with relevant others
+Be able to support individuals with communication and interaction 6.1 Encourage the individual to converse with relevant others

 difficulties to communicate with others 6.2 Provide opportunities for the individual

 to initiate, respond and maintain

-communication and relationships with relevant others
+communication and relationships with

-6.3 Encourage and support relevant others
+relevant others 6.3 Encourage and support relevant others

 to respond to the individual with

 communication and interaction

-64 difficulties Promote the individual's autonomy with
+difficulties 6.4 Promote the individual's autonomy with

-0.4 regard to expressive and receptive
+regard to expressive and receptive

 language

-6.5 Provide constructive feedback to the

-individual on their participation and
+6.5 Provide constructive feedback to the individual on their participation and

 progress

 6.6 Provide feedback to the therapist on

-significant aspects of the individual's
+significant aspects of the individual's participation levels and progress

 participation levels and progress

+Additional information about this unit ·